Egress Gateways

 4. Check that the deployed pod has two containers, including the Istio sidecar proxy (istio-proxy):

-Before proceeding, you’ll need to create a similar destination rule as the one used for the sleep pod in the default namespace, to direct the test-egress namespace traffic through the egress gateway:
+Before proceeding, you’ll need to create a similar destination rule as the one used for the curl pod in the default namespace, to direct the test-egress namespace traffic through the egress gateway:

 $ kubectl apply -n test-egress -f - <<EOF